FluBBaOfWard/WSCpuTest/README.md

 	Zero is set in some weird way (not tested).

 ### AAM / CVTBD
-The AAM op-code is a 2 byte op-code, and the second byte can be any value not just 10.
+The AAM opcode is a 2 byte opcode, and the second byte can be any value not just 10.
 So it's basically a byte by byte divide though the result is in AH and remainder in AL.
 Normaly:
 	AuxCarry, Carry & Overflow are cleared.
 	Parity, Sign & Zero are set according to result (of AL, remainder).